SokhomRatanak/uat/README.md

 * Ruby 1.8.7

 Ruby 1.9.2 is not supported yet, due to an issue with the `johnson` gem (http://isitruby19.com/johnson) which is needed by the `capybara-envjs` gem.

-You can check the ruby version with:
+Check the ruby version with:

 	$ ruby -v
 	ruby -v